Book review: A Breath of Eyre by Eve Marie Mont (Kensington Publishing Corporation, 2012)

 Fortunately, though, at that point, Emma woke up from her coma and got to deal with real-life teenager issues, like having a room mate and being nervous about boys and rich girl bullies.
 These bits I enjoyed tremendously.
 They suck you in, and you get to care about Emma, her stubborn room mate and the two boys in their lives, even if her accidents are either entirely avoidable or great, big Plot Devices.

 She finishes the book, conveniently (not for her) has another accident which lands her straight back into the book, but this time, she’s not just going to be Charlotte Brontë’s pawn.
 No, she’s taking matters into her own hands.
-She dumps Rochester (!) and runs away with Bertha (not in a romantic way, she decides to rescue her from that horrid husband of his), then wakes up, has lots of interesting real-life issues again, and then The End.
+She dumps Rochester (!) and runs away with Bertha (not in a romantic way, she decides to rescue her from that horrid husband of hers), then wakes up, has lots of interesting real-life issues again, and then The End.

 A Breath of Eyre is the first book in the Unbound trilogy of Young Adult books.
 The second, using (the to me unknown) The Scarlet Letter as a base, is due in March 2013.
 The final book looks to be based on The Phantom of the Opera, which sounds intriguing.
 I just hope they don’t follow the same format of real life – accident – coma dream – real life – accident – another coma dream – real life – the end (or variants thereof), because that would be formulaic and, sadly, incredibly dull.
 It would also mean Emma is a worse sucker for accidental injuries than Bella bloody Swan.